matthiasbeyer/enterprise-rust-template/README.md

 ### Dependabot

-Dependabot is enabled so that dependencies are always up to date.
+Dependabot is enabled so that dependencies are always up-to-date.

 ### Stalebot